 Additionally, the EAR requires a review to any changes in local conditions that may affect the Goals, Objectives, and Policies of a jurisdiction's comprehensive plan.
 It provides for the community's vision through the series of Elements.
-The Comprehensive Plan directly and indirectly influences all aspects of daily life, including where people live and which uses are permitted, how natural areas are preserved and how people travel within the Town.
+The Comprehensive Plan directly and indirectly influences all aspects of daily life, including where people live, which uses are allowed, and ensuring natural areas are preserved and providing safe travel within the Town.
 The Comprehensive Plan provides the policy framework to address Quality of Life Issues.